 - DOs who completed an ACGME residency may pursue AOBPMR certification if their training has received AOA approval.

 - Adhere to the AOA Code of Ethics.

 At the time of application, you must submit the following to the AOBPMR:

 - Completed, signed online application.

-- All required fees.
+- All required fees and documentation.

 Exam Dates and Deadlines